Elliott Smith: Legacy

 Since his death, Smith has been regarded as one of the most influential artists in indie music.
-Many artists have mentioned Smith as their influence, such as Frank Ocean, Beck, Phoebe Bridgers, Julien Baker, and Haim's lead vocalist Danielle Haim.
+Many artists have either cited Smith as an influence or covered his music, including Frank Ocean, Beck, Phoebe Bridgers, Julien Baker, Adrianne Lenker, Alex G, Beabadoobee, Ben Gibbard of Death Cab for Cutie, Danielle Haim of Haim, Madonna, Billie Eilish, Phil Elverum of The Microphones, Clairo, and Brad Mehldau.